 Intermittent fasting might sound like a complicated weight loss term, but the concept is relatively simple.
 Basically, it is an eating pattern that alternates between periods of consuming food and refraining from ingesting any calories.6 Because intermittent fasting focuses on the time frame when food is consumed, many people prefer to call intermittent fasting an eating pattern and not a diet.

-While there are different types of intermittent fasting strategies, many of them focus on fasting for longer periods of time than time-restricted eating and may be more difficult to follow.
+While there are different types of intermittent fasting strategies, many of them focus on fasting for longer periods of time than time-restricted eating.
 Usually, each method splits the day or the week into eating and fasting periods.
 For example, the 16/8 method requires you to condense your daily eating schedule to eight hours.
 You will then fast for the remaining 16 hours of the day.
 For example, you would eat between noon and 8 p.m. and then refrain from consuming calories until noon the next day.

 The history of fasting